 - Host a public feature request page with voting options like Asana does

 Granted, you’ll need to filter whether or not the prospect who’s giving you the feedback or making a feature request is actually a good fit for becoming a customer of your product before rushing to make accommodations.
-A common mistake many startups make in their sales strategy is to make big decisions based on the sheer number of prospects requesting a specific function, even if they’re not an ideal customer.
+A common mistake many startups make in their sales strategy, is to make big decisions based on the sheer number of prospects requesting a specific function, even if they’re not an ideal customer.
+And if you're using one of the best CRMs for small business to track these requests, it can be tempting to make decisions based on the sheer number of feature requests—rather than spending the time to determine whether or not it's actually the best strategic move for your business in the long run.

 Then, be sure to schedule a recurring review meeting with your manager and other key stakeholders at least once a month to compile & share this feedback in a productive manner.